-The State Health Plan continues to see improvement in its financial condition from the first part of this decade.
+The State Health Plan continues to see improvement in its financial condition.
 For four consecutive years from 2000 through 2003, the Plan ended the year with either a deficit or a near zero cash balance.
-As a result of Budget & Control Board actions taken in August 2003 for a January 2004 effective date, as well as continuing management actions initiated by EIP, the Plan is currently in a stable financial position and has had been able to transfer excess cash reserves during this reporting period, as well as for the previous two reporting periods, to the South Carolina Retiree Trust Fund.
+As a result of Budget & Control Board actions taken in August 2003 for a January 2004 effective date, as well as continuing management actions initiated by EIP, the Plan is currently in a stable financial position and has had been able to transfer excess cash reserves during this reporting period, as well as for the previous three reporting periods, to the South Carolina Retiree Trust Fund.